 Needless to say, I can’t recommend this approach in general, since it sets you up to lose your account in even more situations than not having a phone number configured at all.
 But it might be an appropriate solution for some, as long as you’re aware of the risks going in.

-Honestly, if you have one, and if you can bring yourself to do it, I do recommend sharing your phone number with your email service provider.
+Honestly, if you have one and you can bring yourself to do it, I recommend sharing your phone number with your email service provider.
 It’s an important recovery tool should you ever lose access.

-If that’s not for you, then I do recommend ProtonMail.
-And of course if Proton’s not for you there are many alternatives.
+If that’s not for you, then I recommend ProtonMail.
+And of course, if Proton’s not for you, there are many alternatives.